Israeli envoy praises Argentina for 1994 bombing probe

-NEW YORK (Reuters) - Israel’s U.N. envoy on Friday praised Argentina for reinvigorating its investigation of a deadly 1994 bombing of a Jewish center in Buenos Aires that Argentine authorities have blamed on Iran.
+NEW YORK, March 30 (Reuters) - Israel’s U.N. envoy on Friday praised Argentina for reinvigorating its investigation of a deadly 1994 bombing of a Jewish center in Buenos Aires that Argentine authorities have blamed on Iran.

 “I think they’re re-energizing” their work on the case, Israel’s U.N.
 Ambassador Ron Prosor told reporters.